 The following strategies may help relieve the stress that leads to temporary emotional numbness:

 - engaging in regular physical activity

 - trying relaxation exercises

 - getting enough sleep

-- discussing feelings with friends, family, or roommates and reach out for help when needed
+- discussing feelings with a trusted individual and asking for help when needed